itxshakil/todoApp/README.md

 # TodoApp

-You need a **simple task list keeping app** that is easy to use and you can use **without internet?**

-Then this is perfect app for you where you can add, delete, search, and mark tasks as completed.
+Do you need a simple task **list-keeping app** that is easy to use and **works without the internet**?
+Then this is the perfect app for you that can add, delete, search, and mark tasks as completed.

+This website has developed as a PWA, so you can install and use this as an app.
+It works without
+                internet connection.

 ## Features